Family Dog vs a Monitored House Alarm

 With HomeSecure, if your alarm code isn’t deactivated within 30 seconds, our monitoring station will contact you to make sure everything is okay.
 If they can’t get through to you, they’ll contact your other nominated keyholders.
 If a break-in has been confirmed, our monitoring station will dispatch the nearest mobile Garda unit.

-Our advanced alarm panel also comes with panic buttons for the Gardaí, fire brigade and ambulance.
+Our alarm KeyPad comes with emergency buttons, which can be used to contact the Gardaí, fire brigade or and ambulance.
 These can be used in any emergency, not just break-ins, if you can’t reach your phone and need emergency services the panel will save you!

 So, what about the dog?
 If an intruder does gain access to your home and the dog is in doors, its barking could certainly make the burglar feel un-easy.
 However, if it is out in the back garden it can’t really help.